 Tank size

-2. Multiple dwarf gouramis: If you wish to keep multiple dwarf gouramis, it’s important to consider their territorial nature.
-Keeping multiple males together can lead to aggression and territorial disputes.
-In such cases, it’s recommended to provide a larger tank size, such as a 20-gallon (76-liter) long tank, to allow for adequate space and the establishment of individual territories.
-It’s generally advised to keep only one male dwarf gourami in a community tank.
+- Multiple Dwarf Gouramis: If you plan to keep several dwarf gouramis, consider their territorial nature.
+Keeping multiple males can lead to aggression and disputes.
+In this case, a larger tank—ideally a 20-gallon (76-liter) long tank—will allow for adequate space and help establish individual territories.
+It’s generally advisable to keep only one male in a community setting to minimize conflict.

-3. Community tank: If you plan to keep dwarf gouramis in a community aquarium with other peaceful fish species, a larger tank is necessary to accommodate both the gouramis and their tank mates.
-A 20-gallon (76-liter) long tank or larger is generally recommended to provide sufficient space for multiple fish and minimize potential aggression.
+- Community Tank: For a community aquarium with other peaceful species, a larger tank is essential to accommodate both the gouramis and their companions.
+A 20-gallon (76-liter) long tank or larger is recommended to provide sufficient space and reduce potential aggression.

 Water parameters